tpoisot/ms_evo_networks/maintext.md

 ## Network theory:

+Dom

 Constraints on species presence / absence, species dynamics, involve functional traits

+Jenn / Memmott : robustness, species extinction cascades, pressure to select the more robust network (indirectly) -- the probability of extinction of one species varies with the risk of extinction of other species below it

 ## Biogeography:

+D.J.
+Kev'

 large scale variations, species presence f(environment), predicts community composition, spatial heterogeneity, consequences for species evolution (at the single species scale)

+evolutionary/historical biogeography: Dom will do a synthesis of the TREE paper

 ## Coevolution: